IS2AI/Deep_Fault_Tolerant_Control/README.md

 ## Deep_Fault_Tolerant_Control

-Implementation of deep fault tolerant control for inverted pendulum with dual-axis reaction wheels.
+Implementation of a deep fault tolerant control for the inverted pendulum with dual-axis reaction wheels.

 ## Requirements